rakeshkota19/aws_saa/ec2/storage.md

   - size of blocks writing to disk
   - 16KB ..
 64 KB ..
 1 MB
 - IOPS
-  - revolutions of the car
+  - revolutions of the car / speed of car
   - no of io opeations per second
   - can be affected by network drives, hardware technology
 - Throughput
   - speed of the car
   - t = io * iops
   - increase io/iops can increase the throughput
+  - expressed in mb/s